 The effect of norspermidine and its structurally related triamines on the cell-free polyphenylalanine synthesizing system from Vibrio parahaemolyticus was examined in connection with the requirement of the system for monovalent cation.
-In the absence of norsperimidine, the maximal incorporation of [14C] phenylalanine into hot trichloroacetic acid insoluble material was observed under ionic conditions of 12 mm Mg2+ and 50 mm NH4+.
-K+ could partially substitute for NH4+, but Na+ could not.
-The addition of norspermidine to the polyphenylalanine synthetic reaction mixture not only lowered the optimal Mg2+ concentration, but it also stimulated the polyphenlalanine synthesis up to 2-fold with no significant increase in misincorporation of [14C] leucine.
+In the absence of norspermidine, the maximal incorporation of [14C] phenylalanine into hot trichloroacetic acid insoluble material was observed under ionic conditions of 12 mM Mg2+ and 50 mM NH4.
+4+.
+K+ could partially substitute for NH4, but Na+ could not.
+The addition of norspermidine to the polyphenylalanine synthetic reaction mixture not only lowered the optimal Mg2+ concentration, but it also stimulated. the polyphenylalanine synthesis up to 2-fold with no significant increase in misin of [14C] leucine.
 Other triamines having one or two methylene chains more than norspermidine were also effective in eliciting these effects.
-Futhermore, Na+ could not support the polyphenylalanine synthesis even in the presence of norspermidine and, on the contrary, inhibited the polyphenylalanine synthesis induced by NH4+ regardless of whether norspermidine was present or not.
+Furthermore, Na+ could not support the polyphenylalanine synthesis even in the presence of norspermidine and, on the contrary, inhibited the polyphenylalanine synthesis induced by NH4+ regardless of whether norspermidine was present or not.
 These findings are discussed in comparison with the properties of other bacterial cell-free systems.

 |Number of pages||11|